 Community Violence Prevention Program

-The Community Violence Prevention Program (formerly Neighborhood Recovery Initiative - NRI) was created by Governor Quinn in October 2010.
+The Community Violence Prevention Program was created by Governor Quinn in October 2010.
 The initiative is implemented in 23 neighborhoods in Chicago and the suburbs through ICJIA (Illinois Criminal Justice Information Authority).
 The goal of the CVPP is to reduce risk factors and promote protective factors associated with violence through a wide range of community-based services for youth and young adults including: social, emotional and job skill development; case management, trauma-informed counseling for students in need of early intervention; mentoring; reentry services; and tutoring and other school supports that enhance young people’s ability to succeed in school, in their community and in life.

 In 2013, CVPP: